 When blooms go bad

-Algae are naturally occurring plants that grow in water.
-When algae grow extremely rapidly in a confined area or grow to the point where you do not need a microscope to see it, it is referred to as an algal bloom.
+Algae are tiny, naturally occurring plants that grow in water (some bacteria are also referred to as algae).
+When algae populations grow extremely rapidly in a confined area or grow to the point where you do not need a microscope to see them, they are referred to as algal blooms.
 Blooms can be found within most bodies of water throughout the Great Lakes region, but they thrive in shallow, warm, still bodies of water like ponds and smaller lakes.
 Blooms are also becoming more frequent in some parts of the Great Lakes, including Lake Michigan’s Green Bay, Lake Huron’s Saginaw Bay, and Lake Erie’s shallow western basin.
 Scroll to the bottom of the page for an interactive timeline of algal blooms in Lake Erie and ongoing efforts to study and eradicate them.

 Most algal blooms are harmless, but certain types of algae may pose a risk to humans, animals, and water quality.
 Algae and algal blooms are generally not considered harmful unless they are capable of producing toxins and people come in direct contact with them.